lmflolo/portfolio-project-1/README.md

-# Love Running
+# Modern Annex

-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

-For example; Love Running is a site that hopes to help keep people motivated to meet up for runs on a regular basis in Dublin, Ireland.
-The site will be targeted toward runners who are looking for a way to socialise and keep themselves fit.
-Love Running will be useful for runners to see exactly when and where they should be to join the running club.
+Modern Annex is a site that hopes to promote a business that provides custom designs and plans for annex builds.
+The site will be targeted towards people who are planning to build an annex and want a custom design and building plans that they can provide to a contractor.
+Modern Annex will be useful for people to learn what the business does, to see previous designs and builds, and to make a business enquiry of their own.

 ![Responsive Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

+## User Stories

+- As a visiting user, I would like to know what the business is about.
+- As a visiting user, I would like to view the previous work of the owner.
+- As a visiting user, I would like to contact the owner for business enquiries.

 ## Features